Right to keep and bear arms in the United States: District of Columbia v. Heller

 According to the syllabus prepared by the U.S. Supreme Court Reporter of Decisions, in District of Columbia v.
 Heller, 554 U.S. 570 (2008), the Supreme Court held that the Second Amendment protects an individual right to possess a firearm unconnected with service in a militia, and to use that arm for traditionally lawful purposes, such as self-defense within the home. pp. 2–53.

 Other legal summaries of the court's findings in this case are similar.

 McDonald v.
 Chicago

 On June 28, 2010, the Supreme Court in McDonald v.
 Chicago, 561 U.S. 3025 (2010) held that the Second Amendment was fully incorporated within the 14th Amendment.
 This means that the court ruled that the Second Amendment limits state and local governments to the same extent that it limits the federal government.
 It also remanded a case regarding a Chicago handgun prohibition.
 Four of the five Justices in the majority voted to do so by way of the Due Process Clause of the Fourteenth Amendment, while the fifth Justice, Clarence Thomas, voted to do so through the amendment's Privileges or Immunities Clause.

+Caetano v.
+Massachusetts

+On March 21, 2016, the Supreme Court in Caetano v.
+Massachusetts 577 U.S. 411 (2016) ruled that the Second Amendment applied to all instruments of bearable arms.
+The Massachusetts ruling upholding the law was vacated and the case remanded.
+As a result, a Massachusetts woman was exonerated for possession of a stun gun which was illegal under Massachusetts law.
+Similar laws were subsequently ended in New Jersey and Washington D.C. after lawsuits as a result of the Supreme Court's ruling.

+New York State Rifle & Pistol Association v.
+Bruen

+On November 3, 2021, the Supreme Court in New York State Rifle & Pistol Association v.
+Bruen (NYSRPA v.
+Bruen) 597 U.S. 1 (2022) found in a 6-3 decision that Americans have a constitutional right to carry guns in public.
+Clarence Thomas stated Americans have a two part right to "keep" guns in their homes and "bear" them in public.
+It held that the "may issue" standard for concealed carry permits overly stringent.
+The opinion further instructed lower courts to look at historical precedent in the country's founding and Bill of Rights (1791–1868) to determine the constitutionality of a gun regulation.